 Property developers and investors need to be able to act fast when new opportunities present themselves.
-But, sometimes finding the right finance solution to help can be a bit of a barrier to their success.
+But, sometimes finding the right finance solution can be a bit of a barrier to their success.

 What is bridging finance?